 Sample collection

-In this study, halites from two sites were harvested in the Atacama Desert – the main site, located at the top of a hill at 123’4W, 321’0S, and the supplementary site, located at the bottom of that hill at 456’67W, 543’6S.
+In this study, halites from two sites were harvested in Salar Grande in the Atacama Desert – the main site, located at the top of a hill at 123’4W, 321’0S, and the supplementary site, located at the bottom of that hill at 456’67W, 543’6S.
 At each site, an area approximately 50m by 50m was randomly sampled.
-With a sterilized hammer, halite nodules were randomly broken into smaller pieces (<20cm), and pieces of halite with visible green coloration (indicative of colonization), were stored in sterile bags.
+Halite nodules were randomly broken with a geological hammer into smaller pieces (<20cm), and pieces of halite with visible green coloration (indicative of colonization), were stored in sterile Whirl-Pack bags.
 Due to low available colonization zones, samples were pooled such that each collected biological replicate contained pieces from 3 halite nodules.
-The halite samples were stored in dark, dry conditions until cell extraction in the lab.
+The halite samples were stored in dark, dry conditions until DNA extraction in the lab.

 Cell extraction